BradWBeer/clinch/README.md

 ### Viewports

 An application can have several viewports.
 As CLinch does not force any particular windowing implementation, it can not have a window class.
 Once your window is set up, however, you can use the viewport handle for drawing an area on screen.
 The most common children the cameras, which will be rendered in order unless then are not enabled.

-### Pipelines

-A pipeline is a series of commands which create the scene with every call.
-Generally they clear the screen, render the root node and sort items into the proper sequence.
-Unlike Horde3D, any set of Lisp can be used.
-Usually there is only one pipeline per viewport or application.